-You’re looking for new ways to entertain your cat.
-He’s bored and needs more stimulation.
-As he is the master of the house, you have your instructions and you now need to get on with it.
-So, without further ado, here are the best ways to keep your cat entertained!
+Are you looking for new ways to entertain your cat?
+Is it bored and in need of more stimulation?
+As it’s the master of the house, you have your instructions and you now need to obey them.
+Without further ado, here are the best ways to keep any cat entertained!

 1) Indoor Climbing Tree

 I love these.
-If I had a huge house I would dedicate a whole room to cat climbing towers.
+If I had a huge house I would dedicate a whole room to cat climbing towers (link to Amazon).
 Not only would they be able to climb and jump all over them but they would be able to keep their claws in tip-top condition with the scratching poles.

 If your kittens have been climbing up your nice new curtains then this is what you need!
 What I like is you can get several of them over time and slowly build them up into some kind of Cat-City.

 If I had a stack load of cash I would seriously do this, can you imagine how cool that would be?
 If you’re like me though you will have to make do with one or two for the time being.

 Some of these are multi-tiered so if you have more than one cat you could have them all playing on it at the same time, all in different parts.

 I’m not just making these things up by the way.
 Put a box down with an opening in the top in the same room as your cat and within seconds it will be in it.

 I think it’s something to do with them feeling protected by having walls all around them.
 This isn’t exactly a play activity though.

 Make some little windows around the side (kids will love helping) which will enable you to poke little bits of string through and pull them slowly out.
 Don’t poke your fingers through if you want to keep them.